 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience and an unparalleled track record of successfully obtaining expungements of retail fraud convictions in courts throughout Michigan.
 To persuade a judge to set aside a conviction, the defense lawyer must demonstrate (1) that the defendant is rehabilitated and (2) that expungement is in society’s best interest.
 Someone convicted of retail fraud must wait at least five (5) years following their successful discharge from probation before applying for a hearing.
 If someone files a motion and loses, they cannot seek expungement again for at least three (3) years, and it becomes harder to succeed after an initial loss in court.

 Your Best Defense Against Felony Retail Fraud Charges in Michigan

 The team of lawyers with LEWIS & DICKSTEIN, P.L.L.C. is well-known for providing the most vigorous possible defense to retail fraud first-degree felony charges.
 We understand that sometimes people make mistakes, but a momentary indiscretion should not forever impact their lives.
-Even with solid evidence of guilt, we can often negotiate for dismissed or reduced charges without jail time for retail fraud.
+Even with solid evidence of guilt, we can often negotiate for dismissed or reduced charges for retail fraud without jail time.
 For those clients facing false or exaggerated charges, we are premier trial lawyers who can fight for an acquittal at trial or dismissal of all charges in court.
 Call us for a free consultation.
-We will take the time to talk with you, answer your questions, and address your concerns.
+We will take the time to talk with you, answer your retail fraud questions, and address your concerns.
 Most importantly, we will find a way to help you!